MoiColl/Tree_of_life_2020/Week48/friday/README.md

 The dataset is contained in the [`dataEE.txt.zip`](dataEE.txt.zip) file.
 The column structure of the dataset is the same as for [`dataWE.txt.zip`](dataWE.txt.zip).
 The dataset contains modern individuals from Russia and Siberia, and four ancient Eskimo populations - two from Russian Eskimo people and two from USA Eskimo populations.

 ## Strategy
-I suggest loading the data into `R` and familiarizing yourself with it.
+I suggest loading the data into `R`, familiarizing yourself with it and using the `ggplot2` library to plot.
 Use the script [`examples.R.zip`](examples.R.zip) to get started with plotting data.
 Plot the first two PCs from the [`dataWE.txt.zip`](dataWE.txt.zip) dataset to make sure the plot is qualitatively similar to the PC plot from Mathieson et al. (2015).

 ## Questions
 ### West Eurasian populations